IsabelKarimi/IP4/README.md

 Description This is an E-commerce website involved in purchases and deliveries of pizza..
 The reason for building the website is to advance my Javascript,and Jquery skills.

-Technologies HTML5 CSS3 Javascript and Jquery
+Technologies HTML5 CSS3 Javascript Bootstrap 5 and Jquery

 Contact Email: Isabelkarimi7@gmail.com